NVIDIA-AI-IOT/CUDA-PointPillars/README.md

 # PointPillars Inference with TensorRT

 This repository contains sources and model for [pointpillars](https://arxiv.org/abs/1812.05784) inference using TensorRT.
-The model is created with [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and modified with onnx_graphsurgeon.

 Overall inference has below phases: